"WHO MADE YOUR GOWN?"

 We handle everything in house - from sketching, measuring, pattern making, construction, fitting and finishing.
 Made locally and supporting small businesses, we craft every piece from scratch in our Collingwood studio.

 Fully accredited and following industry codes, we are committed to high standards of quality.

 RESPECT & COMMITMENT

 We are proud to have been included in 'SUSTAINABLE & FASHIONABLE: MELBOURNE' guide by Greta Lukavic.
-We have been recognised as one of the ethical local makers that promotes sustainable industry practises.
+We have been recognised as one of the ethical local makers.